 2. Stronger nails and more luscious hair

-Postpartum indications Sigh, the postpartum hair loss struggle was real.
+Postpartum indications: Sigh, the postpartum hair loss struggle was real.
 I literally had bald patches around my hairline on my forehead after the birth of my first baby.
-The amount of hair that came out during showers was frightening.
 I didn’t have nearly as much hair loss after my second baby was born which I contribute to taking collagen.
 I’ve also noticed little baby hairs growing during my third pregnancy which means my hair is getting thicker!

 Coincidence?
 Maybe!
 Is it worth trying?
 I would say so!

 Postpartum indications- During pregnancy, our bodies release a hormone called “relaxin” which is meant to soften the pelvis for delivery.
 This is obviously fantastic except this joint softening hormone also softens ALL of our joints and can cause a lot of aches and pains, especially if you are active or on your feet a lot with kids or at work.
-At one point in my postpartum recovery, my knee and hip joints were so achy that I could barely get up and down off the floor with my kids.
-Since taking Collagen Protein, my joints have not bothered me at all.
+Since taking Collagen Protein, I have had a drastic reduction in sever pain in my joints.

 4. May boost muscle mass and weight loss